-Today drivers in Paris can find any of the more than 3,000 Bluecars and charging stations via a smartphone application or online.
-Powered by an advanced lithium polymer metal battery, the Bluecar can drive for 150 miles on a single charge.
-Its built-in GPS keeps the car in constant contact with the control center at Autolib’s head office in Vaucresson, just west of Paris.
+Today, drivers in Paris can find any of the more than 3,000 Bluecars and charging stations via a smartphone application or online.
+Powered by an advanced lithium polymer metal battery, the Bluecar can drive for 250 kilometres on a single charge.
+Its built-in GPS keeps the car in constant contact with the control centre at Autolib’s head office in Vaucresson, just west of Paris.
 Since December 2011, some 180,000 people have used Autolib’ for a total of some 6.5 million trips.

-“Of course we wouldn’t have succeeded without the key knowledge developed in sensor bearing technology, but the key success factor lies in the excellent collaboration between the SKF and the Bolloré teams,” says Antoine Kassidonis, SKF Powertrain and Electrical sales manager, France.
+“Of course we wouldn’t have succeeded without the key knowledge developed in sensor bearing technology, but the key success factor lies in the excellent collaboration between the SKF and the Bolloré teams,” says Antoine Kassidonis, sales manager SKF Powertrain and Electrical, France.

 It’s this kind of teamwork that Bolloré values highly.
 “Our partners are very important,” Hurel says.
 “Working with people who share the same ‘solutions first’ focus and high reactivity is critical to advancing with new concepts quickly.”
 This is one reason the partnership hasn’t stopped with the Paris project.

-Today, SKF continues to support Bolloré in providing unique bearing solutions for the company’s other electric car-sharing schemes, such as Bluely in Lyon, Bluecub in Bordeaux and now BlueIndy, which was launched in Indianapolis, Indiana, in May 2014.
-SKF has also helped Bolloré with rapidly growing projects such as the BlueBus, a 100 percent electric bus that is now used for public transportation in several towns across France and Europe.
+Today, SKF continues to support Bolloré in providing unique bearing solutions for the company’s other electric car-sharing schemes, such as Bluely in Lyon, Bluecub in Bordeaux and now BlueIndy, which was launched in Indianapolis, Indiana, in the United States in May 2014.
+SKF has also helped Bolloré with rapidly growing projects such as the BlueBus, a 100 percent electric bus that is now used for public transport in several towns across France and Europe.

 BeyondZero is a registered trademark of the SKF Group